arpinarpi/Tasks/README.md

 ## Properties
 Visual editing enables you to add, remove, and adjust parameters individually.
-The UI format is determined by the value string.
-If an incorrect UI option is displayed (for instance, prop:r=0 generated an integer switch, the variable requires a fractional part for further configuration), enter the name of the existing parameter and the value in the correct format (e.g., 0.0 instead of 0 for a float slider) in the name field.
+The UI format is determined by the **value** string.
+If an incorrect UI option is displayed (for instance, prop:r=0 generated an integer switch, the variable requires a fractional part for further configuration), enter the **name** of the existing parameter and the value in the correct format (e.g., **0.0** instead of **0** for a float slider) in the name field.
 Specifying the type in the name separated by a colon is essential.

 ## Presets
 Once properties are configured, you can save them as presets and easily apply them to other objects with a few clicks.
 To save the properties of the active object, specify the name of the future preset and click "Save preset as:".
 To apply an existing preset, select it from the dropdown and click "Apply preset:".
 Presets are simple text files, editable in a text editor, so feel free to edit them whenever you need it.
 Clicking the "open presets folder" button reveals a folder containing all presets in .txt format, where you can add, delete, or edit them.
 Changes are applied instantly.

 ## Tools
-Editing as text within Blender, similar to editing materials, involves opening a text editor on the file by clicking "Open as text".
-"Apply..." applies changes from the text, while "Write example" inserts an example into the text (without applying it, as it may require customization for a specific situation).
-"Transfer Attr" copies a list of properties from the active object and assigns them to all selected ones, saving time compared to manual copying.
+Editing as text within Blender, similar to editing materials, involves opening a text editor on the file by clicking **"Open as text"**. **"Apply..."** applies changes from the text, while **"Write example"** inserts an example into the text (without applying it, as it may require customization for a specific situation). **"Transfer Attr"** copies a list of properties from the active object and assigns them to all selected ones, saving time compared to manual copying.
 Since version was 2.1.0 released, the text object "props_temp" opens automatically if the internal text editor is open.

 > [!Warning]
 > Incorrect values in Object Properties are listed in a separate field labeled "broken properties," separated by ";".
 This enables manual restoration if needed.
 Similarly, incorrect values are recorded when utilizing "Apply from text".

 # Export
-Similar to other import-export addons, the DAG exporter can be accessed through File/Export/.
+Similar to other import-export addons, the DAG exporter can be accessed through `File/Export/`.
 However, for efficiency during multiple re-exports while working, the exporter is also available in the N-menu (is recommended to use).
 Both options offer identical functionality, so choose the one that suits you best.

 ## Batch Export
 Common parameters: